oneteme/assertapi-core/README.md

 AssertAPI is a Java library designed for testing RESTful APIs.
 It allows developers to easily write and automate tests, while also enabling collaboration with QA teams.

+### Features
+Here are some of the key features of AssertAPI:

+- Tests can be defined in JSON format, making it easy to write and maintain test cases.
+- Supports testing of APIs using different authentication methods, such as BASIC and BEARER.
+- Can compare API responses in different formats, including JSON, XML, TXT, CSV, and more.
+- Supports testing of API migrations between different versions.
+- Developers can extend AssertAPI's functionality by injecting their own classes for authentication, comparison, and response transformation.
+- Tests can be executed automatically before each deployment to production.
+- AssertAPI promotes collaboration between developers and QA teams.

 ...

 ## Status